chandan5/Facebook-Notifications/README.md

 # Facebook-Notifications
-A Chrome Extension which notifies you about your notifications.
+A Chrome Extension which gives you facebook notification as Chrome Notifications.

 Special Features: